-Home > Wellness Resources > Health Library > Compression Stockings: How to Use Them
+Home > Be Healthy > Health Library > Compression Stockings: How to Use Them

 Specially fitted compression stockings are tight at the feet with a gradually looser fit on the leg.
 Because there are different types, it's best to use the kind that your doctor recommends and that work best for you.